CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BFD.md

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

-## <h>nv set router bfd profile \<profile-name\> minimum-ttl</h>
+## <h>nv set router bfd profile \<profile-name\> shutdown</h>

-Configures the minimum expected TTL for an incoming BFD control packet (for multi hop sessions only).
-This feature tightens the packet validation requirements to avoid receiving BFD control packets from other sessions.
-You can set a value between 1 and 254.
-The default value is 254 (only expect one hop between this system and the peer).
+Configures the BFD shutdown, which enables or disables the peer.
+When the peer is disabled, the switch sends an administrative down message to the remote peer.
+The default value is disabled.

 ### Command Syntax